Friday, November 04, 2011

 20111103_0143

 We had pork and shrimp siu mai, bouncy shrimp cheung fan, and amazing braised goose breast, to name a few.
+Aunty said that this was her favourite place to eat the braised goose.
 We ended lunch with some strong and slightly bitter Chiuchow tea.
 My first taste of HK dim sum was a thing to remember.
-I couldn't wait to have more!
+I wanted mooooar!

 Aunty took us to a beach in Hong Kong.
-I can't remember what the name was, but we rode our way there on a roller coaster-like air conditioned double decker bus.
+We rode our way to the Repulse Bay on a roller coaster-like air conditioned double-decker bus.
 I thought we were going to crash into buildings, cars and walls!
+We walked through the Kwun Yam Shrine as the sun beamed down on us.
+I felt like I was in an oven.

 20111103_0210